 Managing resource groups, storage accounts, and virtual machines is much easier when the same Azure workflow stays in your Ubuntu terminal.
 To install Azure CLI on Ubuntu Linux, you add Microsoft’s APT repository, install the azure-cli package, and sign in with either a browser session or a device code when you are working over SSH.

 Ubuntu’s default repositories do not currently ship azure-cli on Ubuntu 24.04 LTS or 22.04 LTS, so Microsoft’s repository is the practical install path.
-That keeps the whole job inside one Ubuntu package-management workflow, from installation and sign-in through updates and clean removal.
+The package name is azure-cli, but the installed command is az; readers often see the same tool described as Azure CLI, az CLI, or azcli.

 Install Azure CLI on Ubuntu

-Microsoft’s Azure CLI repository is the supported APT path for Ubuntu and keeps Azure CLI updates inside the package manager workflow most Ubuntu users already trust.
+Microsoft’s Azure CLI Linux install documentation describes the APT repository path for Ubuntu, and it keeps Azure CLI updates inside the package manager workflow most Ubuntu users already trust.

 These steps support Ubuntu 24.04 LTS and 22.04 LTS with Microsoft’s native